by Michael Holland –

-Your role as a leader – should you choose to accept it – is to effectively manage the people asset you’ve been charged with owning.
+Your role as a leader – should you choose to accept it – is to effectively lead the people asset you’ve been charged with owning.
 This means:

 - You are responsible and accountable for the effectiveness and productivity of each individual person on your team, as well as the team as a whole.